 If NO, please explain why sex and/or gender are not applicable in your research design (limit of 2000 characters).

-Definitions of Levels may be found in the PHAC laboratory biosafety guidelines.
+Definitions of Levels may be found in the Canadian Biosafety Standards and Guidelines.

 Provide keywords to describe your research project, the techniques and the methodologies it will employ, and the areas of interest.

 Select the areas of research that best describe your proposal from the list provided.

 Select the classifications that best describe your proposal from the list provided.

 Select a primary theme classification.
 Indicate additional theme classifications only if the substance of the grant application significantly overlaps more than one theme.
 Consult the definition of the four CIHR Themes in the Guidelines for the Eligibility of Applications Related to Health.